- Chart

 Average Trading Volume

-The ETF exhibits a healthy average daily trading volume, ensuring reasonable liquidity for most investors.
+The ETF exhibits a moderate average daily trading volume, generally in the hundreds of thousands of shares, indicating reasonable liquidity for most investors.

 Bid-Ask Spread

-The bid-ask spread for this ETF is generally narrow, indicating efficient pricing and relatively low trading costs.
+The bid-ask spread for this ETF is typically tight, averaging around 0.05%, reflecting efficient trading and relatively low transaction costs for market participants.

 Market Dynamics